 Simply log into your Barclays account and join.
 It will take you a couple of minutes at most.

 Barclays also offers a cashback scheme when you shop.
-Similar to the likes of TopCashback and Quidco, visit the Barclays site or app before you make your purchase and you’ll receive money back from your shop.
+Similar to the likes of TopCashback and Quidco, visit the Barclays site or app before you make a purchase.
+Click on the link they provide and you’ll receive money back from your shop.